-Recommended capacity for 1/18th scale vehicles is 1500mAh+, 1/10th, 1/8th, and 1/5th scale recommended capacity is 5000mAh+.
-Do not use 20C continuous discharge batteries.
-We recommend 30C continuous discharge or higher for 1/18th scale to 1/8th scale vehicles, and 50C continuous or higher for 1/5th scale vehicles.
+Recommended capacity for 5th scale vehicles is 600Ah+, with a minimum and 50C continuous or higher discharge rating.
 Using too low of a C rating or capacity will damage your ESC and will not be covered under warranty.

 Top-of-the-line cells aren't required for this system to operate normally, but the best cells will certainly allow your Castle system to put more power to the ground.